PubliusPseudis/TeleLibre/README.md

     ./telelibre send_message <group_id> "Check out this meme!"

-Configuration
+## Configuration

 You can customize various settings, such as storage paths and network configurations, by modifying the config.json file in the project root.
+This isn't made yet :)
-Documentation
+## Documentation

 For detailed technical specifications, please refer to the TeleLibre Technical Specification.
 Contributing